MiraHikari/portfolio/README.md

 ## 📄 About

-This project is refactored from the original [**dev-portfolio**](https://github.com/Smilesharks/dev-portfolio) project, thanks to his work.
+This project is refactored from the original [**dev-portfolio**](https://github.com/Smilesharks/dev-portfolio) project, thanks for his work.

 I use iconify instead of SVG icons for better dev experience.